 As Brown Berets, Jessica Aguallo-Hurtado and her husband, Jesse Hurtado, travel throughout California to help the underserved in the Latino community.
-They tackle police brutality, immigration reform, education, and other important issues.
+They tackle, for example, police brutality, immigration reform, and education issues.
 Recently, they added housing justice to their activism.
 What was happening in their hometown of Concord, a middle- and working-class city that’s 22 miles northeast of Oakland, could no longer go unattended.

 “You have family after family saying they had bugs, living in places that were uninhabitable.”
-Jessica told me one Saturday afternoon.
+Jessica tells me on a Saturday afternoon.
 “And if they said anything, they were worried they’d get a huge rent increase or evicted.”

-Jessica, Jesse, and I met at a coffeehouse across the street from Todos Santos (or “All Saints”) Plaza, the historic, tree-lined downtown park that features a bronze statue of Don Salvio Pacheco, who founded Concord in 1869.
+Jessica, Jesse, and I meet at a coffeehouse across the street from Todos Santos (or “All Saints”) Plaza, the historic, tree-lined downtown park that features a bronze statue of Don Salvio Pacheco, who founded Concord in 1869.
 Jessica and her family are native San Franciscans.
 Jesse, a disabled veteran, is from Los Angeles.
-Jessica and her family moved to Concord from San Francisco because the rent was getting too high for her elderly parents, and she wanted to look after them.
+Jessica and her elderly parents moved to Concord from San Francisco because the rent was getting too high, and she wanted to look after them.
 Jesse, who’s a general in the Brown Berets, joined them.